mfaani/Hugo-learnings/README.md

 _index.md has a special role in Hugo.
 It allows you to add front matter and content to your list templates.
 You can create one _index.md for your homepage and one in each of your content sections, taxonomies, and taxonomy terms

+This is a convention, but it’s very widely followed.
+Many servers look for other files besides index.html (index.htm, index.php, etc).
+And you can often configure the server to not look for these files at all, but to instead generate a directory listing when a directory is requested.

 See [here](https://gohugo.io/content-management/organization/) for more.